Tufts Jumbos sailing: Sailing venue

 The home for the Tufts University sailing program is the Bacow Sailing Pavilion, named after Lawrence Bacow and his wife, Adele Fleet Bacow.
 It opened in the fall of 2013 and was built on the foundation of its 60-year-old predecessor, on Medford's Upper Mystic Lake.

-This two-story facility is one of the nicest in college sailing, with locker rooms, kitchen, meeting rooms and a large boatshop.
+The two-story facility houses locker rooms, a kitchen, meeting rooms, and a large boatshop.

 Fleet

 The fleet of Tufts University Sailing Team's includes 18 FJs, as well as several ILCAs.